MIUI 11

 When Will My Phone Get the MIUI 11 Update?

 Xiaomi has officially announced 24 September as the launch date of MIUI 11.
 They are also releasing the Mi 9 Pro 5G and Mi Mix Alpha on that way.
-That is why so many people are speculating that Mi Mix Alpha will be the first device to come with MIUI 11.
-Now the MIUI 11 will be released in patches though, with the latest devices from Xiaomi getting the update first hand.
+That is why so many speculate that Mi Mix Alpha will be the first device with MIUI 11.
+Now, the MIUI 11 will be released in patches, though, with the latest devices from Xiaomi getting the update firsthand.

 The company has already released MIUI 11 beta for Mi 9 and Redmi K20 Pro.
 But we will probably have to wait till the end of the year to see a couple of devices running on stable MIUI 11.

 Poco F1 comes with a near-stock Android UI.
-So in reality, Poco F1 will be one of the first Xiaomi phones to receive the much-awaited MIUI 11 update.
-This is due to the fact that the Poco F1 has a near-stock Android UI.
-So there is less customization to think about here.
+So, in reality, the Poco F1 will be one of the first Xiaomi phones to receive the much-awaited MIUI 11 update.
+This is because the Poco F1 has a near-stock Android UI.
+So, there is less customization to think about here.

 List of Xiaomi or Redmi Phones Getting MIUI 11 Update (Official)